Wisheri/git-task/README.md

 # git-task
 Set and resolve tasks and prevent committing before everything is done.
 This is a command line tool for not forgetting to do the annoying little things before committing.
+Instead of keeping track of tasks for the entire project this tool allows you to set small tasks for one commit and branch at a time.
+After committing, the old resolved tasks are automatically removed and you can start creating new great things.

 ## Usage